MozillaSecurity/FuzzManager/README.md

 Server dependencies are listed in `server/requirements.txt`.
 You can use pip to install these dependencies using `pip install -r server/requirements.txt` and/or you can use your distribution's package management to fulfill them.
+A redis server is also required.

 You can set the server up just like any other Django project.
 The Django configuration file is found at `server/server/settings.py`.
 The default will